SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 </TabItem>
 <TabItem value="Windows">

 1. Copy the yaml file to `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine that needs to be monitored.
-2. Restart the collector using
+2. Restart the collector using:
   ```sh
   Restart-Service -Name OtelcolSumo
   ```